6c37/visage/README.md

 See [TODO](https://github.com/6c37/Visage/blob/master/TODO).

 ## Info about support
-Firefox is the only supported browser and Stylish and jotjs are the only supported extensions.
+Firefox is the only supported browser and Stylish and dotjs are the only supported extensions.

 Support for other browsers and extensions is not considered at the present time.